casangi/casadocs/docs/tasks/task_partition.rst

       # Ex 1: The following example will create 4 Sub-MSs by default

       partition('uid001.ms', outpuvis='source.mms',
                 spw='1,3,5,7,9,11,13,15', separationaxis='spw')

       # *Ex 2: force the creation of one spw per Sub-MS*

       partition('uid001.ms', outpuvis='source.mms',
                 spw='1,3,5,7,9,11,13,15', separationaxis='spw', numsubms=8)

-   .. rubric:: Create a Multi-MS with only a certain channel range of
-      all spws but do not back up the FLAG column
+   .. rubric:: Create a Multi-MS with only a certain channel range of all spws but do not back up the FLAG column

    ::

       partition('uid0001.ms', outputvis='fewchans.mms', spw='*:1~10',
                 flagbackup=False)

-   .. rubric:: Create a single-dish Multi-MS using the baseline axis
-      only for auto-correlations
+   .. rubric:: Create a single-dish Multi-MS using the baseline axis only for auto-correlations

    ::

       partition('uid0001.ms', outputvis='myuid.ms', createmms=True,
                 separationaxis='baseline', antenna='*&&&')

-   .. note:: NOTE: If CASA is started without mpicasa, it is still possible
-      to create an MMS, but the processing will be done in serial.
+   .. note:: NOTE: If CASA is started without mpicasa, it is still possible to create an MMS, but the processing will be done in serial.

 .. _Development:

 Development
-   None
+   No additional development details